 holds for every vertices $v$ and $w$.
 The no-constraint is defined similarly, except that the conclusion of the implication says ``is not an edge''. \end{definition}

-Each of the constraints in the above definition is easily seen to be a Strahler constraint, because moving the nodes $X_1$ or $X_2$ lower in the tree preserves the defining property.
+Each of the constraints in the above definition is easily seen to be a Strahler constraint, because moving the nodes $X$ or $X'$ lower in the tree preserves the defining property.
 This gives us a family of Strahler constraints, one for each entangled pair $A \hgraph B$ of supercolours and every $\gamma \in \set{\text{yes, no}}$.
-By applying Lemma~\ref{lem:strahler-dichotomy} to all of these constraints, we get either: \begin{enumerate}[(a)] \item for some Strahler constraint in the family, there are tree minors of $\Tt$ that have unbounded Strahler number and in which all disjoint pairs belong to the Strahler constraint; or \item to each tree decomposition in $\Tt$ one can associate a split so that: \begin{itemize} \item the heights of the splits are bounded; \item on each layer, no pair of nodes belongs to any of the Strahler constraints. \end{itemize} \end{enumerate}
+Applying Lemma~\ref{lem:strahler-dichotomy-family} we get either \begin{enumerate}[(a)] \item for some Strahler constraint in the family, there are sub-decompositions of $\Tt$ that have unbounded Strahler number and in which all disjoint pairs belong to the Strahler constraint; or \item to each tree decomposition in $\Tt$ one can associate a split so that the heights of the splits are bounded and on each layer, no pair of disjoint nodes belongs to any of the Strahler constraints. \end{enumerate}

-We will show that the first case cannot happen, because otherwise all trees would be transduced, and that the conclusion of the lemma holds in the second case.
-In the first case, we will use the Covering Lemma, with the set of obstructions being \mypictwo{131}{69} These obstructions were already discussed in Examples~\ref{ex:comparability-tree-obstruction} and~\ref{ex:comparability-tree-obstruction-2}. \paragraph*{Case (a)} Assume that for some $\gamma$ and entangled pair $A \hgraph B$ the class